 Things to do when newly diagnosed with Parkinson’s Disease

 If you have been recently diagnosed with Parkinson’s disease, you are not alone.
-Today many people with Parkinson’s are looking beyond their doctors alone to keep themselves well.
 We are here to help empower you by giving you the tools and information you need to lead a healthier, more independent life.
 Starting today you have the power to make a positive change in your life.

 1. Don’t Panic